- Cape Town

 Day 4 Cape Town

-Today you will make your way to Robben Island, where Nelson Mandela spent much of his imprisonment during the apartheid.
+Today you will be collected by your guide in the morning for your half day city tour which is the perfect way to learn more about the beautiful city of Cape Town.
+Your visit wouldn't be complete without taking a trip up Table Mountain and this is the first stop.
+We suggest taking the cable car, which rotates 360º to ensure you get views of the city, ocean and mountains from all angles.
+You will make your way to Robben Island, where Nelson Mandela spent much of his imprisonment during the apartheid.
 A half hour ferry ride from the V&A Waterfront takes you across to the island, with a documentary shown on board providing a bit of background.
 A bus then takes you and a small group on a tour of the island, passing the warders' village, the church and graveyard from its days as a leper colony, and the lime quarry where prisoners such as Mandela worked.
 The tour of the prison itself is led by a former inmate, giving you a fascinating insight into what life was like for prisoners.

 Day 5 Cape Town